NebbGroup/docs.qlarm.com/content/settings/general-settings/_index.md

     <figcaption >Fig 1.
 General settings</figcaption>
 </figure>

-By clicking on the button we can upload a logo that represents the organization and use it to make QLARM a more personal experience.
-By default the QLARM logo is used.
+Click the button to upload  the company logo to personalize QLARM.
+The QLARM logo is used by default.